Justin Guarini: 2010–present: Acting, hosting and performing

 In 2015, he starred in the New York City Center Encores presentation Paint Your Wagon.
 Praised by critics, Guarini played the outcast Mexican miner.
 Guarini starred in the 2015 original musical "Moonshine: The Hee Haw Musical" premiering at the Dallas Theater Center on September 2 through October 11, and Mamma Mia! in 2016.
 Also in 2016, Guarini was cast in Broadway's new In Transit, the first a cappella musical with book, music and lyrics by Kristen Anderson-Lopez, James-Allen Ford, Russ Kaplan, and Sara Wordsworth.

 Guarini participates in Equity staged readings of The Awakening of Angel DeLuna, hosts and/or performs for various Broadway and stage-related benefits, and other industry-related events including Broadway on the Hudson, the Times Square Tony Awards Simulcast in 2014 and 2015, adding executive producer duties in 2015.
 He was an executive producer for the 2015 revival of the musical Side Show.

 In 2016, Guarini attended the Tony Awards, and co-hosted backstage coverage of the live broadcast in conjunction with BroadwayHD.com.

 He's also acted in independent film projects such as the drama and action film Fast Girl, The Unknown: Frankie The Squirrel, Mafioso II: The Son and short film Tilt-a-Whirl for the Dances With Films festival.

 Since 2015, Guarini has been starring as Lil' Sweet in Diet Dr Pepper television commercials, and web marketing.
 In 2016, Dr Pepper "promoted" tunes for a Lil' Sweet "album" with video clips, promotional pictures of the character, and the character's own Twitter page.
 In 2016 Guarini released his exclusive 17 track EP "JG" via PledgeMusic.

 In 2021, Guarini starred as Prince Charming in the world premiere of the jukebox musical Once Upon a One More Time.
-He has been cast to reprise the role when the musical transfers to Broadway's Marquis Theatre in May 2023.
+He reprised the role when the musical transferred to Broadway's Marquis Theatre in May 2023.